Brother, Come and Dance with Me

 "Brother, Come and Dance with Me" (German: Brüderchen, komm tanz mit mir) is a popular German children's song that originated in about 1800 in Thuringia.

-The German composer Engelbert Humperdinck adapted the song for an duet between Hänsel and Gretel in the first act of his 1893 opera Hänsel und Gretel.
+The German composer Engelbert Humperdinck adapted the song for a duet between Hänsel and Gretel in the first act of his 1893 opera Hänsel und Gretel.
 The composer's sister, Adelheid Wette, modified the folk song for the opera, mainly by omitting the fifth stanza and re-arranging some lines.